What Happened To The RokBlok Record Player From Shark Tank Season 9?

 Is RokBlok still in business?

 As of this writing, it seems like RokBlok is probably still in business, but with some caveats.
-As of September 2024, the official website is still working and taking orders, but the product is out of stock.
-"Next Batch Ships Winter 2024," reads the disclaimer directly above the big blue "RESERVE" button.
-For now, at least, it seems like this might be a genuine promise of restocking inventory: Going by Wayback Machine caches of the site, stock ran out between June 5 and July 5, 2024 – when the "Winter 2024" notification is first seen on the site.
+As of November 2024, the official website is still working and taking orders, but the product is out of stock.
+"Holiday 2024 batch sold out, next batch ships spring 2025," reads the disclaimer directly above a big blue "notify me" button.
+Since it appears that orders were filled for Christmas 2024, it seems like this is a genuine promise of restocking inventory.
+Going by Wayback Machine caches of the site, stock also ran out between June 5 and July 5, 2024, and then the site promised more inventory by "Winter 2024."

 Exactly how much demand there is for RokBlok and from who is unclear.
 The most prominent review is probably the one from YouTuber Techmoan that dropped about a month after the "Shark Tank" episode aired.
 It's very negative in very specific ways, showing the Rokblok doing visible damage to the records — scratches from it losing control and a noticeable ring from where it chewed up the grooves it played — that was obvious to the naked eye alongside horrendous sonics.
 (The RokBlok maxed out his stylus tracking force gauge, explaining the groove chewing.)
 Nobody who saw this would want to own RokBlok.